Miles Family Project

 What the Project is About

-Two of my great grandparents were Edmund Miles who married Lucy Ann Thomas.
-Together they had as many as 16 children at least 10 of whom survived into adulthood and at least 9 of who had children.
+Two of my great grandparents were Edmund Miles and his wife Lucy Ann Thomas.
+Together they had at least 14 children at least 10 of whom survived into adulthood and at least 9 of whom had children.
 This family in its early days lived in Mountain Ash, Glamorganshire, Wales.
 The men worked in the coal mines of that area.
 By the 1920s economic conditions were terrible.
 Edmund and Lucy both died in that decade.
 The family separated and moved.
 Some members emigrated to Canada, especially to the Toronto area.
 Others went to England, particularly the Bournemouth area.
 With the depression of the 1930s and the chaos of W.W.II the family dispersed even further.

 We are looking for the following: